TransitGym/TransitGym.github.io/index.md

 The contrable apparatues in intelligient transportation system (ITS) appear in a vast number and are distributed in a wide geographic area, which provides a promising research and application area to develop RL techniques.
 In this project, we want to demonstrate the performance of RL based techniques in transit control domain.
-In particular we want to advaocate the potential of multi-agent reinforcement learning (MARL) to improve the efficiency of transit system
+In particular we want to advaocate the potential of multi-agent reinforcement learning (MARL) to improve the efficiency of transit system.

 ## Bus bunching

 Here is an [lovely example](https://setosa.io/bus/) by [Lewis Lehe](https://twitter.com/lewislehe).